edwinhnandez/item-comparison-meli/README.md

 - All data originates from the JSON file
 - Service layer handles all data operations
 - Controller prepares HTTP responses

+## License

+This project is licensed under the MIT License.

+## Acknowledgments

+- Open source community